Kim Kardashian West Tops Off a Transparent Bra with a Blazer

 On Monday the reality star and business mogul stepped out in N.Y.C. in an outfit that left little to the imagination.
 For the outing, Kardashian West wore a very thin see-through Gucci bra under a black blazer.

-She matched the look with an unconventional pair of blue velvet leggings and clear heels that provided a balance of business and casual.
+She matched the look with an unconventional pair of Lisa Marie Fernandez blue velvet leggings and clear heels that provided a balance of business and casual.

 VIDEO: Kim Kardashian West “Shrunk” Her Body